Kitura/kitura.dev/content/web/news/blogs/swift-kafka-event-streams.md

 Instead of sending messages directly from a producer to a consumer, Kafka stores streams of records in categories called topics.
 Producers add messages to a topic and consumers read messages from a topic.
 Producing and consuming from a stream is very cheap and works with Kafka’s built in distributed architecture.
 The result is a messaging system that is fast, fault tolerant and can handle high volumes of data.

-If you would like to learn more about Kafka, check out the Apache Kafka website.
+If you would like to learn more about Kafka, check out the [Apache Kafka website](https://kafka.apache.org/intro.html).

 ---

 ##Swift Kafka

-The new SwiftKafka library is built on top of the librdkafka C library.
+The new [SwiftKafka](https://github.com/IBM-Swift/SwiftKafka) library is built on top of the [librdkafka](https://github.com/edenhill/librdkafka) C library.
 This provides high performance messaging with an easy to use Swift API.
 Swift Kafka provides three classes that you will need to connect your application to event streams:

 ###KafkaProducer

-The KafkaProducer class produces messages to a Kafka server.
+The `KafkaProducer` class produces messages to a Kafka server.

-Once you have initialized a KafkaProducer, you can call connect(brokers:) to connect to one or more Kafka servers.
+Once you have initialized a KafkaProducer, you can call `connect(brokers:)` to connect to one or more Kafka servers.

-The producer can then call send() with a KafkaProducerRecord, which contains the following fields:
+The producer can then call `send()` with a `KafkaProducerRecord`, which contains the following fields:

 - Topic: The topic where the producer sends the record.
 If this topic doesn’t exist, the producer will try to create it.
 - Value: The body of the message that will be sent with the record.